Crypto Tax Hub • 1099-DA Mismatch Help • Missing Cost Basis & Wallet Transfer Issues

 What kind of 1099-DA problem are you dealing with?

-Choose the situation that sounds closest to your records before filing:1) Exchange-to-wallet transfer issue
+Choose the issue that sounds closest to your situation:1.
+Missing cost basis

-You bought on one platform and sold on another, but the platform reporting the sale may not have received the original acquisition history.
+You bought on one platform and sold on another.
+The selling platform may report proceeds without seeing the original purchase record.5.
+Crypto tax software mismatch

 Use the calculator below first.
 Then go to the exchange or wallet help page that best matches your issue.